rayrutjes/simple-gitlab-runner/README.md

 If you need multiple runners, simply start multiple containers.

-We have mainly being using this images to test projects by building running docker containers.
+The usage examples below focus on running this container with the necessary configuration to let you spawn docker containers from inside it.

-The usage examples below focus on running this image with the necessary configuration to let you spawn docker images from within this image.
+Note that we share the docker.sock instead of using some dind image. please read [this blog post](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) to understand our motivations to avoid Docker in Docker strategy.

-Note that we share the docker.sock instead of using some dind image. please read [this blog](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) post to understand our motivations to avoid Docker in Docker strategy.
+Be aware that images are built in the host.
+This is great because it allows you to share the images cache and run your builds faster.
+Take care to you always include dynamic tags to your inner docker builds so that parrel builds don't conflict.

 Manual usage example
 -------------